 For the x86, some of the options duplicate functions of the '-m' switch, but allow finer grained control.
+Multiple selections from the following may be specified as a comma separated string.

+x86-64 i386

+i8086 Select disassembly for the given architecture.

+intel

+att Select between intel syntax mode and AT&T syntax mode.

+amd64

+intel64 Select between AMD64 ISA and Intel64 ISA.

+intel-mnemonic

+att-mnemonic

+Select between intel mnemonic mode and AT&T mnemonic mode.
+Note: intel-mnemonic implies intel and att-mnemonic implies att.

+addr64

+addr32

+addr16

+data32

-Multiple selections from the following may be specified as a comma separated string. 'x86-64', 'i386' and 'i8086' select disassembly for the given architecture. 'intel' and 'att' select between intel syntax mode and AT&T syntax mode. 'intel-mnemonic' and 'att-mnemonic' select between intel mnemonic mode and AT&T mnemonic mode. 'intel-mnemonic' implies 'intel' and 'att-mnemonic' implies 'att'. 'addr64', 'addr32', 'addr16', 'data32' and 'data16' specify the default address size and operand size.
-These four options will be overridden if 'x86-64', 'i386' or 'i8086' appear later in the option string.
-Lastly, 'suffix', when in AT&T mode, instructs the disassembler to print a mnemonic suffix even when the suffix could be inferred by the operands.
+data16 Specify the default address size and operand size.
+These four options will be overridden if x86-64, i386 or i8086 appear later in the option string.

+suffix When in AT&T mode, instructs the disassembler to print a mnemonic suffix even when the suffix could be inferred by the operands.

 For PowerPC, 'booke' controls the disassembly of BookE instructions.
 '32' and '64' select PowerPC and PowerPC64 disassembly, respectively. 'e300' selects disassembly for the e300 family.
 '440' selects disassembly for the PowerPC 440. 'ppcps' selects disassembly for the paired single instructions of the PPC750CL.

 For MIPS, this option controls the printing of instruction mnemonic names and register names in disassembled instructions.
 Multiple selections from the following may be specified as a comma separated string, and invalid options are ignored: